timvieira/blog/content/gradient-based-hyperopt.md

 Now how does $\theta$ change as the result of an infinitesimal change to
 $\lambda$?

-The constraint on the derivative implies a type of "equilibrium"---the inner optimization process will continue to optimize regardless of how we change
+The constraint on the derivative implies a type of "equilibrium"&mdash;the inner optimization process will continue to optimize regardless of how we change
 $\lambda$.
 Assuming we don't change $\lambda$ too much, then the inner optimization shouldn't change $\theta$ too much and it will change in a